skulumba/CS-416-Data-visualization/README.md

-This course work is part of UIUC CS416-Data vizualization Summer 2022 View the vizualization at https://skulumba.github.io/CS-416-Data-visualization/index.html
+This course work is part of UIUC CS416-Data Vizualization Summer 2022.

+View the vizualization at https://skulumba.github.io/CS-416-Data-visualization/index.html